Freelance Websites

 Hack 5: Add relevant examples of previous work to the beginning of your proposal

 The best way to prove to a client that you can succeed at their project is by showing them an example of a similar project you have already done.
-The conventional and traditional way of doing this is attaching samples at the end of your proposal.
-However, most freelancers have attained tremendous results by including samples in their proposal.
+The conventional way of doing this is by attaching samples at the end of your proposal.
+However, most freelancers have attained tremendous results by including samples in their proposals.

 All you need to do is creatively place a link to your past work in the third or fourth line of your proposal.
 This will lead the client to check out your samples early on, and they might even decide to hire you without reading through the remaining part of your proposal.

-This tactic is not limited to writers only but is also applicable to any freelancer working on any work category.
-Even for new freelancers who have no past jobs to show for their skills, they can easily create sample pieces of work that are similar to the client’s project.
-This will show the client hat you have what it takes to succeed at their job.
-As a rule, never do a sample piece on the client’s specific project as that would be an equivalent of doing the job for free.
+This tactic is not limited to writers only but is also applicable to any freelancer working in any work category.
+Even new freelancers who have no past jobs to show for their skills, they can easily create sample pieces of work similar to the client’s project.
+This will show the client that you have what it takes to succeed at your job.
+As a rule, never do a sample piece on the client’s specific project, as that would be equivalent to doing the job for free.

 Hack 6: Do not limit yourself to the client’s budget

-As a requirement for most freelance sites, clients are required to specify their budget for a particular project.
+As a requirement for most freelance sites, clients must specify their budget for a particular project.
 This is always a great guide to what price you will quote for your services.

 Sometimes, you may come across a project for which a client has quoted a low amount compared to the service they are asking for.
 Do not shy away from such projects as you are the one having a better sense of how much your services cost.

 If you are confident that your services will add value to the client’s project, don’t be afraid to ask for a higher fee than you deem justifiable.
-The baseline here is that there is a possibility of quoting a price higher than the client budget and still get hired for the job.
+The baseline here is that there is a possibility of quoting a price higher than the client’s budget and getting hired for the job.

 Hack 7: Be professional and friendly

-In ad much as freelancing is all about business and requires utmost professionalism, never forget to be friendly.
+As freelancing is all about business and requires the utmost professionalism, never forget to be friendly.
 To start, you can address your client by name if you happen to know it.
 If you’re working on Upwork, this is quite simple as all you do is just head to the client’s feedback section, and if you are lucky, a freelancer might have addressed them by name.

-Also, note that an introduction like ”Hello Mr.Client” sounds more personalized than starting with a typical ”Hi”.
-Addressing client by name enabled you to build rapport with clients, and they will often head straight to your profile to check whether they know you.
+Also, note that an introduction like “Hello Mr.Client” sounds more personalized than starting with a typical “Hi”.
+Addressing clients by name enables you to build rapport with clients, and they will often head straight to your profile to check whether they know you.

 You can also send your proposal with a friendly and professional line like ”Thank you for reading my proposal” or ”Warmest regards”.